FarronF/limerick-council-meetings/meetings/2022/03/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 17th Dec 2021.md

 houses are causing issues, however, every effort will be made to continue to address the problem of

-sale and supply of drugs.---
+sale and supply of drugs.
+---
 Deputy Quinlivan commended the Gardaí and all concerned in addressing this problem and

 welcomed the increase in community policing in the city centre.
 He commended all involved in